 It is interesting that if we were to get our dry cleaning back with 89% of the stains out, or our Happy Meal missing 11% of what we paid for, we would find that unacceptable!
 Yet we can consider those numbers a successful level of competence in other areas.

 The goal of all learning is competent performance, and music shows us how to teach it.

 Because of this, music teachers, as a natural course of doing their jobs over the last few centuries, have had to learn the essence of the learning process and immerse students within it, literally rewiring the brain physically and functionally.

-This process has been around as long as humanity, and is responsible for all great human achievement from the Renaissance (the apprenticeship model is excellent for developing mastery) to Beethoven’s symphonies as well as to Jimi Hendrix’ guitar work.
+This process has been around as long as humanity, and is responsible for all great human achievement from the Renaissance to Beethoven’s symphonies as well as to Jimi Hendrix’ guitar work.